-Your QBR must help you set future goals that you intend to prioritize in the upcoming quarter.
-Forecasting data from your CRM provides you with actionable data that helps identify trends and changing customer behavior.
+Your QBR must help you set future goals that you intend to prioritize in the upcoming quarter (aka Sales Forecast).
+The Forecasting data from your CRM provides actionable data that helps identify trends and changing customer behavior.

 Practice #3: Visually Engage Your Audience

 Want to command attention and guide your audience through the quarterly business review?

 Create a visually appealing presentation with bars and charts, templates your sales CRM for small businesses offers.
 Engage your audience completely with the KPIs and numbers, and incorporate neatly arranged supporting materials in your presentation to clarify your objectives.

 Practice #4: Be Prepared for Q&A Sessions